SuriyaThiru68/AI-Onboarding-Agent/README.md

 Username: raj_distributor
 Password: password

-🤖 AI Configuration (Optional)
+AI Configuration (Optional)

-Create a .env file inside backend/:
+Create a .env file inside the backend/ directory:

 GEMINI_API_KEY=your_api_key_here

-If the key is not provided, the app runs using mock AI responses.
+If the API key is not provided, the application will use mock AI responses.

-📂 Project Structure
+Project Structure
 .
 ├── backend
 │   ├── app